Fabriciogg8/Flask_net/README.md

 We can use Jinja in order to differentiate if the user is in the data or not, and display different formats.

 The we create another example where we have **multiple variables** in the path of our route.

+## JSON

+We are going to send and receive **JSON**.
+In order to do so, we start for creating a new route called /json.
+We will be returning a simple string with a **HTTP status code**.We can try this out in POSTMAN.

+When we use POSTMAN we can send information in JSON format to our route.
+To get this information we use **request.get_json()**.
+This converts the JSON file to a Python dictionary.

+Also we can send JSON from our route to the client, to do so we have to import from flask **jsonify** and **make_response**.
+To doing this we create a python dictonary inside the json route.

+## AJAX

+For this we will create the route named guestbook, and also the route guestbook/create_entry.